 From the Road to the Track: My Journey as a Young Athlete and Why I’m Now a Mental Performance Coach

 Growing up on a tiny island off the coast of Vancouver wasn’t exactly a traditional sports paradise.
 No fancy leagues, no organized teams—just me, my road, and a lot of time to kill.
 But hey, I had one thing going for me: an incredibly active family.
-We were always outside.
-Hiking, biking, playing sports in the backyard—you name it, we did it.
-And me?
-I was the competitive little monster always looking for the next challenge.
-I didn’t need a team or a coach.
-I just needed the road in front of me, my sneakers, and a fierce drive to run.
+One thing I had in spades was an active family that mandated outdoor time.
+I always outside—hiking, working in the garden, and competing against my brother.

 By high school, I was winning races, making a name for myself, and feeling pretty good about it.
 But here’s where things went sideways: the nerves and pressure kicked in.
 I wasn’t prepared for how hard it would be to face my own mind.
 I could nail a race, but afterward, instead of celebrating, I’d be curled up in fear, dreading the next competition.
 I’d finish provincials in cross-country, have a solid performance, and instead of soaking in the win, all I could feel was relief that I had another year to go before doing it all over again.
 Talk about self-sabotage.

 But guess what?
 Despite all my mental baggage, I ended up running on scholarship for the University of Washington in cross-country and track and field, I made the Canadian National Team seven times, and I set two national records.
 So yeah, I was good.
 But mentally?
 I was a mess.
 No one ever asked me what was going on in my head before a race.
 I had one coach tell me to smile at the starting line like it was some magic solution.
-Spoiler alert: it just made me angry.
+Spoiler alert: it just made me annoyed.

 Over the years, I tried to figure it out on my own.
 I journaled, I read books on mental toughness, and I tried to reframe my fear into gratitude for my competitors.
 But still, the mental battle wore me down.
 It was exhausting, draining, and honestly, I was just tired of it all.
 I loved running, but the mental exhaustion?
 That was a different story.
 So, I quietly stepped away.
 No fanfare, no dramatic exit—just a tired athlete ready to explore something new.